kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

   - ### (How To run the app)
 Both the frontend and the backend must be running as described previously in installation.

-While in the UnIBack directory `node server.js`
+While in the UnIBack/src directory `node server.js`

 on a seperate terminal, whil in the UnIFront directory, `npm run dev`